A Theoretical Analysis of Test-Driven Code Generation

-\paragraph{Feedback during Generation} With Figure~\ref{fig:in_context_thompson_sampling_line_plot_complete}, we extend Figure~\ref{fig:in_context_thompson_sampling_line_plot} to include results on GPT-OSS-120B and MiniMax-M2.1 in addition to Qwen3-235B-A22B-Instruct.
-Whereas Figure~\ref{fig:in_context_thompson_sampling_line_plot} reports on \textit{summary concatenation} and \textit{test-first} factorization ($p(c,t) = p(c \vert t) \cdot (t)$), Figure~\ref{fig:in_context_thompson_sampling_line_plot_complete} adopts \textit{insight reformulation} and \textit{independent} factorization ($p(c,t) = p(c) \cdot (t)$) throughout.
-Note that Qwen3-235B-A22B-Instruct is a more effective approximate Thompson sampler.
-Indeed, given \textsc{Oracle-Test Feedback} (purple dotted line), Qwen3-235B-A22B-Instruct demonstrates significantly stronger accuracy improvements than MiniMax-M2.1, whose gains saturate after just one round.
+Figure~\ref{fig:in_context_thompson_sampling_line_plot_complete} reports additional results on GPT-OSS-120B and MiniMax-M2.1.
+We find that Qwen3-235B-A22B-Instruct is a more effective approximate Thompson sampler.
+Indeed, given \textsc{Oracle-Test Feedback} (purple dotted line), Qwen3-235B-A22B-Instruct yields significantly stronger accuracy improvements than MiniMax-M2.1, whose gains saturate after just one round.
 Moreover, both GPT-OSS-120B and MiniMax-M2.1 generate test suites that are much worse.
-In fact, given \textsc{Self-Test Feedback}, the \textsc{Self-Test Accuracy} (cyan dashed line) is much lower than the actual \textsc{Oracle-Test Accuracy} (black solid line).
-As a result, these two model receive highly noisy environment feedback and therefore no accuracy gains over the zero-shot performance can be achieved.
+In fact, given \textsc{Self-Test Feedback}, the \textsc{Self-Test Accuracy} (cyan dashed line) is much lower than the \textsc{Oracle-Test Accuracy}

+(black solid line).
+As a result, these two models receive highly noisy environment feedback and thus no accuracy gains over the zero-shot performance can be achieved.